-As plausible as Simon's account of hierarchically organized nearly decomposable systems and Machamer et al.'s conception of the sequential operation are as ways of understanding mechanisms, they fit poorly with the modes of organization increasingly being identified in actual biological systems.
+As plausible as Simon's account of hierarchically organized nearly decomposable systems and Machamer, Darden, and Craver's conception of the sequential operation are as ways of understanding mechanisms, they fit poorly with the modes of organization increasingly being identified in actual biological systems.
 Within the visual system, and indeed in the brain generally, there are as many projections backwards through the presumed processing stages as there are forward projections, and there are even more lateral projections within and between brain regions (Lorente de Nó 1938).
 While widely acknowledged, these projections are often neglected in functional accounts since it is not clear how they promote the presumed processing ends of the system.
 One of their effects, as we will see, is to undercut the view of brain regions as nearly decomposable parts while still allowing for localized regions that perform specialized operations.

-To motivate reconceptualizing brain regions, consider again Simon's proposal that complex systems are constructed from stable subassemblies.
-Such assembly of independent components into larger systems appears to occur infrequently in evolution and even when it does, the result is an integrated, and so less decomposable, system.
-One of the best-supported proposals for such an evolutionary process hypothesizes that mitochondria in animals and chloroplasts in plants arose when one prokaryotic organism engulfed another to form eukaryotic cells.
+To motivate reconceptualizing brain regions, consider again Simon's proposal that complex systems are constructed from stable sub-assemblies.
+Such assembly of independent components into larger systems appears to occur infrequently in evolution and even when it does, the result is an integrated and so less decomposable system.
+One of the best supported proposals for such an evolutionary process hypothesizes that mitochondria in animals and chloroplasts in plants arose when one prokaryotic organism engulfed another to form eukaryotic cells.
 Mitochondria on this account resulted from the incorporation of proteobacteria (probably purple non-sulfur bacteria) while chloroplasts resulted from the incorporation of cyanobacteria.
-In the case of mitochondria, the host that had previously relied on glycolysis for energy acquired from the symbiont the ability to perform oxidative phosphorylation, thereby extracting significantly more energy (in the form of ATP) from its food sources.
-Although the symbiont retained its DNA and ribosomes, and replicates through a process of division (which provides important evidence for its origin as an independent organism), it has nonetheless been highly integrated into the life of the host cell (e.g. some of its DNA has been transferred to the host's nucleus, and the symbiont has become dependent on proteins generated by the host and the conditions within it).
-Thus, even when separate components, originally capable of functioning independently, are brought together, over time they integrate their operation and become far less decomposable.
+In the case of mitochondria, the host that previously had relied on glycolysis for energy acquired from the symbiont the ability to perform oxidative phosphorylation, thereby extracting significantly more energy (in the form of ATP) from its food sources.
+Although the symbiont retained its DNA and ribisomes and replicates through a process of division (which provides important evidence for its origin as an independent organism), it nonetheless has been highly integrated into the life of the host cell